 During counseling and group therapy, communicating verbally – openly sharing feelings, struggles and successes – allows people to process their experiences, overcome guilt and shame, consider other points of view, realize how their own experiences can help others, and learn to express themselves in a constructive manner.
 For recovering addicts, participating in meaningful activities can restore a sense of purpose, improve self-esteem and provide an alternative to previous unhealthy habits.

 But expressing thoughts and feelings verbally isn't the only way to do it.
 For example:

 - Through art, individuals in recovery can express themselves through painting, drawing, pottery and crafts – no talking required.
-A type of expressive group therapy, art therapy encourages individuals to convey emotions and experiences they may have difficulty expressing in conversation.
-Research also suggests art therapy can help foster self-awareness, improve self-control and self-esteem, and develop social skills.
-In addition to giving patients an alternative way to share their feelings, art therapy can promote relaxation, and instill a sense of pride and happiness in creating something beautiful and personally meaningful.
+A type of expressive group therapy, art encourages individuals to convey emotions and experiences they may have difficulty expressing in conversation.
+Research also suggests art can help foster self-awareness, improve self-control and self-esteem, and develop social skills.
+In addition to giving patients an alternative way to share their feelings, art can promote relaxation, and instill a sense of pride and happiness in creating something beautiful and personally meaningful.